oronsh/comment-box/README.md

 # Comments App Exercise
-A simple comment box that supports gravatrs.\n
+A simple comment box that supports gravatrs.
-The app includes a server and a client.\n
+The app includes a server and a client.
-The server is built on Nodejs and Express using Mongodb as the persistance layer.\n The client is built on React.
+The server is built on Nodejs and Express using Mongodb as the persistance layer.
+The client is built on React.

 ## Installation